-The powerplant used in the remotely piloted aircraft features Rolls Royce North America’s AE 3007H turbofan engine, which provides a maximum thrust of 7,600lb.
+The powerplant used in the remotely piloted aircraft features Rolls-Royce North America’s AE 3007H turbofan engine, which has a fuel capacity of 17,300lb (7,847kg) and provides a maximum thrust of 7,600lb.

 The UAS can attain a maximum speed of 310kt (575km/h) and fly at a maximum altitude of 60,000ft (18,288m).

 The system provides comprehensive situation awareness to the commanders of deployed forces.
-It supports Nato members in a range of missions including protection of ground troops and civilian populations, anti-terrorism operations, border control and maritime safety, and humanitarian assistance operations during natural disasters.
+It supports NATO members in various missions, including the protection of ground troops and civilian populations, anti-terrorism operations, border control and maritime safety, and humanitarian assistance operations during natural disasters.

-The air segment comprises five RQ-4D Phoenix UAVs and flight control stations (AVMC2).
-The ground segment provides an interface for interoperability between the AGS core system and command, control, intelligence, surveillance, and reconnaissance (C2ISR) systems.
+The air segment comprises five RQ-4D Phoenix unmanned aerial vehicles (UAVs) and flight control stations (AVMC2).
+The ground segment provides an interface for interoperability between the AGS core system and command, control, intelligence, surveillance and reconnaissance (C2ISR) systems.

-The surveillance capabilities provided by the AGS programme will be complemented by interoperable contributions such as national surveillance systems and data/communications support from member countries.
+The surveillance capabilities provided by the AGS programme are complemented by interoperable contributions such as national surveillance systems and data/communications support from member countries.

 Software upgrade to RQ-4D